Soilless Media Options

 Which Among The Three Is The Best Growing Medium?

-All of the three options are good and you are free to choose which ones suits your preferences best.
+All the three options are good and you are free to choose which ones suits your preferences best.
 However, Coco coir provides several advantages over the other two.

 Coco does not come from coca plants, but from the husk of coconuts.